gerrymclarnon/ionic4-github-search-api/README.md

 * Add Cucumber.js features
 * Add Firebase cloud functions to allow sharing results via email, twitter, etc
-* Handle large result sets with a virtual scroll or paging
+* Handle large search result sets with a virtual scroll or paging
+* Improve transition on Back when there is a large number of search results
-* Update from deprecated HttpModule
+* Update deprecated HttpModule
-* Refactor to use components
+* Handle error responses from API calls
+* Add feedback for slow responses